Winter photos of Tromso recall icicles cascading down from buildings and frost bitten sculptures in Norway during winter.

 You’re able to boat through Norwegian fjords in January and February because the water doesn’t freeze.
 Ice forms on the boat deck, however, so you have to be mindful as you move about the exterior of the ship.
 But it’s pretty easy to move around by holding onto railings and simply being cautious.
 Carefully moving around the ship is worth it for winter landscape photos off the bow and the stern.

-Later on in the day, as the sun began to sink further towards the horizon, we saw the scene below.
+Later on in the day during our Tromso boat ride, as the sun began to sink further towards the horizon, we saw the scene below.
 The water was even calmer than earlier in the day and sky more colorful.
 There’s such peace in this image.

 You see perspectives you just can’t capture from the shore when you sail with Polar Adventures.
 It was a unique winter season opportunity – and we hope the images we captured inspire you to book an outing with them too!